HOW TO CHOOSE THE PERFECT WEDDING PHOTOGRAPHER

 There’s no getting away from the fact that weddings cost.
 If you have an overall budget for your wedding you need to decide how much you are going to spend on everything you need (or want!), i.e. venue, food and drinks, car, flowers, wedding attire, stationery, cakes, entertainment, wedding gifts and photography to name but a few.
 Some areas will be more important to you than others so everyone’s budget for each category could and should be different.
 I say “should” because I feel it’s important you spend your wedding budget how you want to rather than how a wedding blog has told you it should be spent.
 It’s easy to get carried away thinking you need something because you read it or because a friend did that way but remember, it is your wedding day.

-Which brings me on to photography pricing.
+This brings me on to photography pricing.
 Once you start looking for a photographer you will see how much prices can vary.
-You only have to look on Facebook to see photographers advertising all day photography coverage from £300 including USB and photobook.
+You only have to look on Facebook to see photographers advertising all-day photography coverage from £300 including USB and photobook.
 Honestly, this kind of figure does not cover the basic business expenses of a professional photographer.
 It may be difficult to choose the perfect wedding photographer for your budget and like with most things, there is a mid-range price, below average price and a high end price.
-For Nottingham I’d say the average is between £1200-1500 but it can go up to and above £2000.
+For Nottingham I’d say the average is between £1200-1600 but it can go up to and above £2000.

 With that in mind, your wedding day cannot be repeated and your wedding photos will always be there to bring back the memories of the day forever.
 You may think, well I’m a photographer so I’m bound to say that but it’s really true and definitely worth choosing investing wisely.